 9. Tofuku-ji Temple

 As well as Eikando Temple, another major attraction during the foliage season is Tofuku-ji Temple.
-There are 2,000 maple trees that change their colour to red in November.
+There are 2,000 maple trees that change their color to red in November.
 Since the size is big, there are many autumn color viewing points.
 The most well-known viewpoint is Tsutenkyo bridge.

 Tofuku-ji is located in southeastern Kyoto, close to Fushimi Inari Shrine (the shrine famous for its ten thousands of vermilion gates).
 So, maybe it is a nice plan to visit Tofuku-ji before/after Fushimi Inari Shrine.

 The location of Bisyamondo Temple is far-eastern Kyoto (The closest station is JR or Keihan Yamashina Station).
 Not very well-known, but Bisyamondo is also highly recommended to enjoy the autumn foliage view.
-If you come to Bishamondo during the peak of the foliage season, it will be entirely filled by red autumn colours!
+If you come to Bishamondo during the peak of the foliage season, it will be entirely filled by red autumn colors!
 Being away from the center and due to the low awareness, it is a true hidden gem.